princedede/princedede/README.md

 - 👋 Hi, I’m @princedede
 - 👀 I’m interested in blockchain and data analysis
-- 🌱 I’m currently learning advance data analysis using PowerBI,Tableau and Python.
+- 🌱 I’m currently learning advance data analysis using PowerBI,Tableau, SQL and Python.
 - 💞️ I’m looking to collaborate on projects related to blockchain and data analysis.
 - 📫 How to reach me?
 I'm on Telegram as @Princedede